 Potato onion bhajis that are bursting with flavour and are the perfect appetizer during the winter months.

-- 700g large white potatoes
+- 700g large potatoes (Desiree works well, or another firm variety)

 - 2 medium onions